shalr-20/Recycler-View_FoodMenu/README.md

 ---

 ## 📜 Copyright
 © 2025 [Shalini Roy].
 All rights reserved.
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.